greenonline/ATtiny_HVSP-ISP_stripboard/README.md

 - If the older MAX662 is used en lieu of the later MAX662A and MAX662A+, then an additional ceramic 100 nF (C9) is required across pins 5 and 6.
 Note: C9 can be omitted if the newer MAX662A(+) is used, but no harm is done by leaving it there, either.

 ## Layout #2: 65 x 145 mm => 24 strips x 56 holes

+These four layouts below fit on to a 65 x 145 mm stripboard, that is to say 24 strips x 56 holes.

 This is a (horizontally) compressed version of the layout.
 As a result of the compression, some features available in the larger board have been either removed, or changed: